Mr-Hassaan-Tariq/AiKahaani/README.md

 For more advanced environment variables configuration for the front end, it is recommended to read official [Next.js documentation](https://nextjs.org/docs/pages/building-your-application/configuring/environment-variables) about environment variables where it is possible to configure specific variables for each microsite.

 On the backend it is possible to use third party libraries for loading environment variables.
-In case that loading variables through `os.environ` is not fulfilling the requriements, we recommend using [django-environ](https://github.com/joke2k/django-environ) application.
+In case that loading variables through `os.environ` is not fulfilling the requirements, we recommend using [django-environ](https://github.com/joke2k/django-environ) application.

 ### Running docker compose